The Norwegian Board of Appeal for Industrial Property Rights

 Our decisions are available on this website here, on the Industrial Property Office’s website, and on Lovdata.

 Like separate courts, The Board of Appeal tries cases which demand exceptional expert knowledge within the field of patent, design and trademark law.
 The Board of Appeal hence consists of a legally trained Director and Deputy Director who both fulfill the requirements requested of a judge.
 They normally act as first-voting judges in matters brought before the Board of Appeal.
 Additionally, the Board of Appeal consists of 33 Board members with legal and technical knowledge.
-In a matter brought before the Board of Appeal, the decision-making body is normally a committee of three: the Director or Deputy Director and two appointed Board Memebers.
+In a matter brought before the Board of Appeal, the decision-making body is normally a committee of three: the Director or Deputy Director and two appointed Board Members.
 The technically trained Board Members have knowledge within areas such as chemistry, electrical engineering, construction engineering, and mechanical engineering and in the art of crafts (design).
 The Board Members are appointed for three years at a time and may be reappointed.

 The general office consists of an Office Manager and three law clerks.